enhorn/OneCloudyKitty/README.md

 # OneCloudyKitty
-A small package to simplify basic CloudKit interactions, uses Async/Await.
+A small package to simplify basic CloudKit interactions, uses Async/Await and pulls data on a configured time interval.

 ## Usage example